While Evil Versus Evil

 - Knights of the Old Republic 2: In the Darkside Ending, Kreia will say that the PC is not a Sith.
 Not really.
 Presumably, she considers them a Dark Jedi instead, i.e. someone who uses the Dark Side for their own advancement rather than submitting to the Sith Code and philosophies.

-- This is the case in the first Disgaea game (Laharl the wannabe Evil Overlord vs. an Omnicidal Maniac).
-The second and fourth have more heroic protagonists while the third is mixed (Mao wants to slay his father, the Overlord, for trivial reasons and the rest of the cast have more heroic goals plus the real villain already made Mao do it and surpressed his memories)
+- This is the case in Disgaea: Hour of Darkness (Laharl the wannabe Evil Overlord vs. an Omnicidal Maniac).
+Disgaea 2 and Disgaea 4 have more heroic protagonists while Disgaea 3 is mixed (Mao wants to slay his father, the Overlord, for trivial reasons and the rest of the cast have more heroic goals plus the real villain already made Mao do it and surpressed his memories)

 - Blood has no good guys.
 On one hand you have a cult trying to summon a dark god, murdering anyone they want to and experimenting on the rest.
 On the other side you have one of their failed projects, a sadistic revenant named Caleb who was one of those cultists and also is murdering anyone he feels like.
 At least Caleb is fighting to avenge his wife and best friend and has a sense of humor.